soveng/website/src/data/no-solutions-transcripts/03 - Data Ownership Is a Lie - essence.md

 7. **Distributed Cognition & Dialogue**
    • Hard problems (reinventing the internet) can't be solved by one coder—dialogue and cohorts surface better trade-offs.
-   • SE gatherings foster shared memes ("Nostr is testnet") and weekly demo pressure that bakes these lessons in.
+   • Sovereign Engineering gatherings foster shared memes ("Nostr is testnet") and weekly demo pressure that bakes these lessons in.

 ## Takeaways for Sovereign Engineering Cohorts